monarch-initiative/monarch-legacy/js/README.txt

 (e.g. "jqamigo-1.8.23").
 Then copy the content of the archive's css/custom-theme/* to the new directory.
 Finally, update with the new information in CSS.pm.

+Here is some information about what the other scripts do:

+- monarch-common.js

+    This script document contains functions relating to general Monarch pages.

+    - Displays and calculates annotation sufficiency score stars
+    - Displays linked terms on annotated text

+- tabs.js

+    This script document is primarily used for tab behavior on pages relating to specific diseases, phenotypes, genes, or genotypes.

+    - Displays tooltips
+    - Changes tab styling
+    - Switches page content depending on tabs
+    - Displays/hides authors on literature (publication) tabs

+- tables.js

+    This script document is solely used for table sorting on all pages relating to specific diseases, phenotypes, genes, or genotypes that have tables of data with sortable information.

+    As a general style note, try not to add more sortable data types (unless there is something that needs to be sorted specially and does not fall within the categories of string, float, or frequency.

+    The sorting type of tables is defined in the tableSortDataType function in widgets.js.
+To make a table sortable, add the column name of the table to the appropriate dictionary for sortable type.

+    - Defines comparison functions for sortable data types (float, string, frequency)
+    - Displays/switches arrows on sortable columns of tables